alberlome/cv/README.md

 - Check the stack and deploy new solutions for different projects.
 - Follow all business projects that my team works inside.
 - Review roadmap with Project Managers
-- Review budgets for projects
+- Review budgets for projects and follow goals
 - Create a "user stories" from analyst functional document.
 - Planificate backlog for new sprints
+- Elaborate technical documentation (SDD) for clients and products.

 ###### Design
 - Wireframes low and high level